-There is also some concern over the true extent to which the bill would create an incentive for families to stay in their homes and add on rather than move into larger homes.
+There is also some concern whether the bill would really create a meaningful incentive for families to stay in their homes and add on rather than move into larger homes.
 First, many of the homes in older, inner-ring suburbs are subject to certain lot restrictions, as a house's size is often limited based on the size of the parcel of land on which it sits.
 As much as a family wants to stay in the community and add on to their house, sheer space limitations may prevent that.
 A tax abatement will not help in that instance; it will only help with construction on houses with sufficient space to expand.
-These are not likely to be the houses of families that bill is apparently targeting.
+These are not likely to be the houses of families that bill is targeting.
 Rather, it would merely provide a tax break to persons who would expand their homes anyway.
-Also, Proposal A already serves as a strong incentive for families to stay put, thanks to its limitations on year-to-year increases on the home's taxable value.
+Also, Proposal A already serves as a strong incentive for families to stay put, thanks to its limitations on year-to-year increases on a home's taxable value.

-More importantly, it is not entirely clear as to why a local tax collecting unit would want to grant the exemption.
-If anything, it would want to encourage frequent home sales, so that the taxable value of its housing stock more closely tracks the true market value, rather than an artificially low value that is limited by the provisions of Proposal A.
+More importantly, it is not entirely clear as to why a local unit of government would want to grant the exemption.
+If anything, it would want to encourage frequent home sales, so that the taxable value of its housing stock more closely tracks the true market value, rather than an artificially low value that results from the assessment cap provisions of Proposal A.